-Pressure on manufacturers to be efficient and eliminate waste continues to grow as the manufacturing industry, especially in developed countries, works to compete in the global marketplace.
-For an increasing number of organizations, applying Lean Integration methodologies to automation is relieving the pressure by preventing mistakes, providing value for the customer, and allowing for the agility required to remain successful in a highly competitive environment.
+Pressure on manufacturers to be efficient and eliminate waste continues to grow as the manufacturing industry competes in the global marketplace, especially in developed countries.
+For many organizations, applying Lean Integration methodologies to automation relieves the pressure by preventing mistakes, providing value for the customer, and allowing for the agility required to remain successful in a highly competitive environment.

 Lean manufacturing has been used in the United States for over 20 years.
 Based on the methods Kiichiro Toyoda implemented in Japan, the concept of lean changed the focus from what the manufacturer wants to make to what the end-user prefers.